-Hank Williams has been involved in independent media for several years, first as a print journalist as an undergraduate student and in public relations.
+Hank Williams has been involved in independent media for several years, first as a print journalist as an undergraduate student and in public relations and then in public radio (WBAI-FM) and blogging.

 Speaking and Media Interview Topics